Who can resist a baked pasta dish?

 3. Add a pinch of hot red pepper flakes, the passata or tomato sauce and the water and simmer for twenty minutes.
 Season with salt and pepper to taste.

-4. While your sauce is cooking, cut the tomatoes in half, crosswise, and remove the seeds and juice, keeping just the flesh.
-Slice the tomatoes and season with a bit of salt on both sides and put in a colander to drain for 10 minutes.
-Pat dry with paper towels.
+4. While your sauce is cooking, slice the tomatoes and season with a bit of salt on both sides and put in a colander to drain for 10 minutes.
+Pat dry with paper towels and remove some of the seeds.

 5. In a small bowl, combine the Panko bread crumbs, the parmesan, the pecorino, the parsley and the garlic clove.